dotnet-essentials/Kwality.UVault/README.md

 # Introduction

-UVault consists out of a collection of .NET libraries for performing user management operations in .NET applications.
+UVault is a collection of .NET libraries specifically designed to handle user management tasks in .NET applications.
 See the [full documentation](https://kwalityuvault.readthedocs.io/en/latest/index.html) for more information.

 # NuGet Packages